 - The Environmental Value of Metro Region Recycling for 2007, (PDF, 210 KB), 2009.
 This report measures the environmental benefits, using values assigned to specific environmental impacts, of solid waste management practices in Oregon's Metro region.
 Using an environmental benefits calculator developed by Sound Resource Management Group, Inc., the study concluded that the average ton of material diverted to recycling and composting from Metro region solid wastes in 2007 had an estimated environmental value of $120.

-- New Policy Directions for Nova Scotia, Using the Genuine Progress Index to count what matters (PDF, file size unknown), 2009.
+- New Policy Directions for Nova Scotia, Using the Genuine Progress Index to count what matters (PDF, 1.2 KB), 2009.
 Using a set of genuine progress indicators and accounts for 20 key social, economic, and environmental dimensions of wellbeing, GPI Atlantic found that, "Despite increased operating and amortized capital costs, the new system provided a net savings of between $31.2 million and $167.7 million compared to the operating and amortized capital costs of the old system."

 The information below includes reported job impact estimates for product stewardship programs as available.